-Now, for the first time each state in the US has been given the opportunity to determine their own laws around gambling.
-Plenty have wasted no time, recognizing that this is an opportunity to access a multi-billion dollar industry.
+Now, for the first time, each state in the US has been given the opportunity to determine their own laws around gambling.
+Plenty of states have wasted no time, recognizing that this is an opportunity to access a multi-billion dollar industry.

-The simple answer to what this means for Georgia?
-Unfortunately not much so far.
+The simple answer to what this has meant for Georgia?
+Unfortunately, not much up until March of 2021.

 At the moment, there are no legal online sports betting sites in Georgia.
 It should be noted that it is technically possible to bet online while in Georgia by using offshore betting sites.
 Since they are not hosted in the US, they are not strictly illegal to use.